 Resources are available on this page for journalists to find out information about Alexandra Rose Charity.
 The latest news about our Rose Vouchers for Fruit & Veg project can be found here.

 The Rose Vouchers for Fruit & Veg Project helps families on low incomes to buy fresh fruit and vegetables.
-The vouchers are worth £3* per child, (or £6 if the child is under one year of age).
-The vouchers only be redeemed at registered local street markets, covered markets, farmers markets, independent greengrocers and community food projects.
-This means that the project not only helps young families but also supports local markets, maintaining their position as sources of healthy low-cost food.
+The vouchers are worth £4 per child, (or £6 if the child is under one year of age).
+The vouchers are redeemed at registered local street markets, independent greengrocers and community food projects.
+This means that the project not only helps young families but also supports local markets, maintaining their position as sources of healthy, low-cost food.

 What does Alexandra Rose Charity do?